janymuong/Computer-Science/ics2311_computer_graphics/README.md

 ### dependencies

-- OpenGL: the open graphics library. installable via `mesa` package
+- OpenGL: the open graphics library. installable via `mesa` package on arch linux(find the equivalent of it for your system)
 - GLUT: opengl utility toolkit.
 - GLEW: opengl extension wrangler library.